Farm animals come in various forms and play crucial roles in agriculture and food production. Here are some common forms of farm animals:

 10. Bees: While not animals in the traditional sense, bees are an essential part of many farms.
 They are kept for honey production and pollination services, benefiting crops and orchards.

-11. Work Animals: These are animals used as a source of labour from doing farm work such as tilling the soil and carrying farm produce.
-Some breed of cattle are exceptional as work animals to perform certain farm operation.
-Other animals such as donkeys and camels are used to carry load from place to place
+11. Work Animals: These are animals used as a source of labour for doing farm work such as tilling the soil and carrying farm produce.
+Some breeds of cattle are exceptional as work animals to perform certain farm operations.

 12. Diary Animals: These are farm animals reared mainly for milk production.
-Some breed of cattle is the major dairy animals because they are good milk producers.
+Some breeds of cattle is the major dairy animals because they are good milk producers.
 However, sheep and goat can also be kept for milk production

 These are just a few examples of the diverse forms of farm animals.
 Each animal has specific characteristics and purposes that contribute to agricultural practices and the production of food and other resources.